ptrckqn/shadibeshai-website/src/pages/lab.md

         University of Regina, supervised by Dr. Shadi Beshai.
 Her Master's thesis will focus on recurrent depression, and factors that may increase relapse and recurrence rates in depression.
-    - title: Brooklyn Hammond
-      sub: Honours Student
-      image: /uploads/brooklyn-hammond.png
-      body: Brooklyn is an Honours student (Sept 2017) in her final year of her studies in the Honours Psychology Program at the University of Regina.
-        She is interested in mindfulness and stress reactions.
-Brooklyn hopes to complete her graduate work in Clinical Psychology after the completion of her B.A.
     - title: Christine Bueno
       sub: Current Master’s Student
       image: /uploads/christine-bueno.jpg